expede/minimal-spanning-merkle-tree/README.md

 ## 1.1 Motivation

 [IPLD] is a format for describing Merkle DAGs with semantics similar to CBOR plus hash linking to other blocks of IPLD.
-It is an efficient machine encoding, but can be cumbersome to worth with in the broader tools ecosystem and developer erogonomics.
+It is an efficient machine encoding, but can be cumbersome to worth with in the broader tools ecosystem and developer ergonomics.

 ### 1.1.1 Containers